dharakyu/Machine-Translation/README.md

 As my project for the quarter, I sought to replicate the approach described in [Towards Neural Machine Translation with Partially Aligned Corpora](https://www.aclweb.org/anthology/I17-1039.pdf).

-If you'd like to try it on your machine (although I cannot guarantee good results...), clone on to your machine using `git clone https://github.com/dharakyu/Machine-Translation`.
+If you'd like to try it on your machine, clone on to your machine using `git clone https://github.com/dharakyu/Machine-Translation`.
 Make sure you have the dependencies installed (NLTK and PyTorch should cover everything) and run `python phrase_based_model.py`.
-I ran it as is on the slowest Google Cloud GPU and it took about an hour.
+I recommend running it on a cloud instance.

 A bit about how this repo is organized: the `tutorials` folder contains the code from the PyTorch NLP tutorials, and the `project` folder contains the source code from my project.
 Within `project` there is a `data` folder which